mathisGarberg/angular-folder-structure/media.rst

 `~/media <https://github.com/mathisGarberg/angular-folder-structure/tree/master/media>`_

 The ``media`` directory is used to store supporting files for the application.
-Things like requiremenets docs, text outlines, etc.  This is the junk drawer for the project.
+Things like requirement documentation, text outlines, etc.  This is the junk drawer for the project.